St Mary's Standon

 The Friends of St Mary’s (FOSM), an independent charity, was set up in 2000, and makes grants to the PCC for particular projects for the preservation and restoration of the church building.
 The extensive churchyard is maintained by another Friends organisation (FOSC), not independent of the church, the work generally being done by members of the church and of the local community.

 The magnificent tombs of Sir Ralph Sadleir (1507-1587), his eldest son Thomas and the latter’s wife Gertrude are a part of the rich heritage of St Mary’s.
 Sir Ralph, described on his memorial as ‘’faithful to the state and beloved of his countrie’’, served three monarchs, Henry VIII, Edward VI and Elizabeth I as courtier, soldier and statesman.
 The passage of over 400 years has left the memorials sorely in need of cleaning, repair and refurbishment and his return to public notice as a result of the acclaimed Wolf Hall trilogy by Hilary Mantel in which he features prominently has acted as a spur to get the work started.
 A project team has been formed which, under the auspices of the Church Council and with the support of the Friends of St Mary’s, is rising to the challenge.
-A detailed conservation report has been obtained, tenders for the work have been submitted and fundraising is planned to start shortly.
+A detailed conservation report has been obtained, tenders for the work have been submitted and fundraising is well under way.